 Books and projects in the works

 - Music Behind Bars.
 There is still promise of and hope for this fictionalised prison diary.
-It was almost done and dusted but writer, Charles Harter decided it would be better if the non-fiction became fiction.
-Musician and writer, Charles Harter is working on it now.
+It was almost done and dusted but writer and musician, Charles Harter decided it would be better if the non-fiction became fiction.

-• Robert Louis Stevenson: Personal memories, a dialogue.
-This is a spoken recording between two people, one recalling his memories of RLS in his life, the other is a doctor who is a sympathetic listener and wannabe psychotherapist.
+- Robert Louis Stevenson: Personal memories, a dialogue.
+This is a spoken recording between two people, one recalling his memories of RLS in his life, the other a doctor who is a sympathetic listener and wannabe psychotherapist.

 Videos, Presentations and Podcasts

 - Present Perfect: Spot points here to improve: https://www.youtube.com/watch?v=nIZxY4jlE8k

 - Bye Buy Our Home! https://www.youtube.com/watch?v=V-gPbBYQCWs

 - Poetry a Centenarian Remembers: https://www.pechakucha.com/presentations

 Tartan Daffodils: https://www.youtube.com/watch?v=T3wvnFDU28w